-By default, Pega Marketing refers to the recommendations that come out of the strategy framework as actions.
+By default, Pega Marketing and Pega Customer Decision Hub refer to the recommendations that come out of the strategy framework as actions.
 If you would like to refer to these actions differently for a specific group of actions, you can do so under each group.
-For example, you can refer to actions in the Pega Marketing product page. group as Nudges, and to actions in the group as Promotions.
-For more information, see the Pega Marketing User Guide on the
+For example, you can refer to actions in the group as Nudges, and to actions in the group as Promotions.

 Saving the Business structure generates the appropriate Strategy Result (SR) classes.
 In addition to creating new issues and groups, you can activate existing issues and groups as well.

 Use constraints to specify outbound contact limits (for example, one email per week, two SMS per month), as well as to limit overexposure to a specific action or group of actions through contact policies.

 Customer contact limits

 Limit the number of interactions which a customer can receive over a given period of time on a specific channel.
 For example, you can decide that you do not want your customers to receive more than two emails per week.
 When in Edit mode, you can open the contact limit rule directly and make any required changes.
 This rule is automatically saved into your implementation ruleset as part of the Context Dictionary generation process.